EZHDKING/EMPYREAN/README.md

 feed.
 They need the map to load, the cursor to track perfectly, and the frame rate to be high and stable.
 EMPYREAN is built around that user and nothing else.

+Furthermore!
+Thanks to the EZHD Upscaler the client can hypothetically run on extremely weak machines "potatos" by downscaling the resolution for additional performance.

 ---

 ## Why EMPYREAN over other practice clients (e.g. McOsu)